Dividing lines in unstable theories and subclasses of Baire 1 functions: Model theory and function spaces

 \subsection{Examples}

-To clarify the issue and to use the results, we build some examples.
+To clarify the results, we build some examples.
 First, we give a model $M$ and a formula $\phi(x,y)$ such that $\phi$ has $OP$ and $NIP$ in $M$, and $Th(M)$ has $SOP$.
 This example is not interesting in itself but it is a step towards an example with interesting properties.

 \begin{Example} Let $A=\{a_i:i<\omega\}$ and $B=\{b_i:i<\omega\}$.
 We define a binary relation $R(x,y)$ on $D=(A\cup B)\times (A\cup B)$ as follows:

 (1) $R(a_i,a_j)$ holds iff $i<j$,